thelo-gaultier/docker-workshop-installation/2-docker-concept/README.md

 ac231579e57f is the shortened container ID (it can be different in your case).
 ```

+As you can see the container is still running.

 * Step 3 Let’s use this short container ID to show the container standard output:

 ```{r, engine='bash', count_lines}